Estranged (song): Background

 At over nine minutes long, "Estranged", also known for its music video, is the longest song on Use Your Illusion II and Guns N' Roses' second longest song overall (after "Coma" from Use Your Illusion I).
 It has many verses, no set chorus, and several distinguished guitar and piano solos.
 Use Your Illusion IIs liner notes thank lead guitarist Slash for "the killer guitar melodies", which captured Axl Rose's vision.
 Slash has specifically stated that recording the guitar parts for this song was very intensive for him; he recorded it using a Les Paul Gold Top, using the rhythm pickup with the tone turned all the way down.

 According to Slash, the song was written while the band was rehearsing for an extended period of time in Chicago.
 Axl revealed that he wrote the song during a more "bummed out" time in his life when his marriage with Erin Everly was annulled.

 Meaning

 Of the song, Axl in the early '90s said, “November Rain is a song about not wanting to be in a state of having to deal with unrequited love.
-Estranged is acknowledging it, and being there, and having to figure out what the f*** to do.
-It’s like being catapulted out into the universe and having no choice about it, and having to figure out 'What the f*** are you gonna do?'
-Because the things you wanted and worked for just cannot happen, and there’s nothing you can f***ing do about it.”
+Estranged is acknowledging it, and being there, and having to figure out what the fuck to do.
+It’s like being catapulted out into the universe and having no choice about it, and having to figure out 'What the fuck are you gonna do?'
+Because the things you wanted and worked for just cannot happen, and there’s nothing you can fucking do about it.”